cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (defn rest-exps [seq] (rest seq))
 ```

-Naturally the first expression is the first element of the sequence (of expressions),
+Naturally the first expression is the first element of the sequence (of expressions).
-the rest of the expressions are the rest of the sequence, and we are dealing with the last expression if the rest of the sequence after it is empty.
+The rest of the expressions is the rest of the sequence.
+And we are dealing with the last expression if the rest of the sequence after it is empty.

 Important to note is that when we use `eval-sequence` in the definition of `apply` we extend the environment of the evaluation
 with the procedure parameters, arguments, and the procedure environment itself.
 This way the environment of the procedure (which was stored when it was created) are available during evaluation.

-So what exactly is this extending of an environment, and in what way are symbols added to it?
+So what exactly is this extending of an environment?
+And in what way are symbols added to it?

 ## The environment
-We now go step by step through the environment:
+We now go step by step through the environment.

 An environment consists of frames stacked together in a list.
 A frame is empty or consists of two lists: one lists with variables, and one list with values.
-When a definition is looked up we look at one frame to see if the variable is defined there.
+When a definition is looked up we look at the first frame to see if the variable is defined there.
+If we find it we return the value.
 If it is not, we look one frame further to see if it is defined there.
 Until we finally get to the global environment.
 If it is not found there we have an error ("Unbound variable").